-2. Sequencing Informatics
+2. Institutional Informatics

 Software Quality Assurance (SQA): The SQA team is responsible for testing ITS releases and ensuring that requirements are met before their release.
 They perform end-to-end integration tests, and when problems are found they are raised with the developers and users.
 This team also responds to user support requests that arise in the production environment.

-5. Functional Genomics
+4. Functional Genomics

 Adding functional information to digital sequences has been the major strategic growth area for the JGI in recent years.
 Several pilot efforts have been launched to explore new genomics technologies for their utilities and feasibility to scale.
 The Functional Genomics Group established in 2011 was tasked with expanding two areas that have attracted significant interest from the scientific community.
 The first area is to develop single cell genomics technologies to explore the hidden genomes of the microbial world.
 The second area is to develop a synthetic DNA assembly pipeline to express and characterize genes or pathways of interest.
 More recently we have focused on a third area, metabolomics, which has also attracted high user interests.
 In all three areas we have hired production staff, developed production SOPs, and offered these capabilities as services to JGI users.
 An overview of these three groups is provided below, followed by an in depth description of their operations.
 These include: